 I am sure that the power of Greek cooking is not on how we cook but that we share cooking and food with friends.
 The target of a week cooking on Poros is not only to try, make, and taste some traditional wonderful food made with local fresh ingredients that sometimes the guests themselves have picked up.
 And it’s not only tasting local wines and drinks and tasting different cheeses and olive oils.
 The main target is to taste Greece in real life and see for yourself the history of a nation by meeting local people.

 * * *

-Chef Katerina's Greek 7-night cooking vacation includes 4 hands-on cooking classes, all meals, and wonderful adventures, such as a visit to Hydra island and a trip to a lemon grove.
+Chef Katerina’s Greek 7-night Greece Vacation Packages include 4 hands-on cooking classes, all meals, and wonderful adventures, such as a visit to Hydra island and a trip to a lemon grove.